COMPRESSIONS / RESCUE BREATHING TECHNIQUE CHART

 - Always transport the animal as soon as possible to the veterinarian, even if the animal appears to have been successfully resuscitated.

-- Heatstroke is associated with seizures and possible brain damage
+- Heatstroke in dogs is associated with seizures and possible brain damage

 - Diarrhea is commonly associated with heatstroke; it may be bloody